 Founded on the campus of the University of Arizona in 1967, today the UA College of Medicine ranks among the top medical schools in the nation for research and primary care.
 From an initial class of just 32 students, the UA College of Medicine today has graduated more than 3,400 physicians.
 College of Medicine students, faculty, staff, and alumni today continue more than 45 years of service in advancing medical care and knowledge in Arizona—and around the world.

-All applicants who have not earned the terminal degree in a health sciences field (e.g. M.D., Dr.P.H., Pharm.D., D.N.P.) must take the GRE.
+All applicants who have not earned a doctoral degree in a health sciences field, as well as those who have earned a Pharm.D., must take the GRE.
 No minimum score is specified.
 GRE scores must be no more than 3 years old by the application deadline.

 International applicants from non-English speaking countries must take the TOEFL or IELTS:

 Minimum TOEFL: 550